The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 We've seen this movie before

 Every era produces a vanity metric.
 A number that looks like insight, feels like progress, and measures nothing that matters.
-The pattern is always the same: a company invents a score, the industry adopts it, businesses optimize for it, and years later everyone quietly admits it was meaningless.
+A company invents a score.
+The industry adopts it.
+Businesses optimize for it.
+Years later everyone quietly admits it was meaningless.

 Klout Score (2008-2018).
-Reduced your entire social media presence to a number from 1 to 100.
+It crushed your whole social media presence down to one number from 1 to 100.
 Justin Bieber scored higher than Barack Obama.
 The Pope was listed as an expert in "Miss Universe."
-A spammer with 11 followers achieved a score of 59 by posting 9,156 tweets.
-Job listings required "Klout score of 35 or higher."
-The Palms Casino secretly upgraded hotel rooms for high scorers.
-Analysis showed that follower count alone explained 95% of the variance in scores, making the rest of the algorithm redundant.
-Shut down in 2018.
+A spammer with 11 followers hit a score of 59 just by posting 9,156 tweets.
+Job listings started asking for a "Klout score of 35 or higher."
+The Palms Casino gave high scorers better hotel rooms.
+Then someone checked the math: follower count alone explained 95% of the score.
+The rest of the algorithm did almost nothing.
+It shut down in 2018.
 Nobody missed it.

 Alexa Rank (1996-2022).
-Global website ranking based primarily on data from a browser toolbar.
-Google's Director of Research Peter Norvig documented a 50-to-1 distortion: his site received twice the pageviews of Matt Cutts' site, yet ranked 25 times lower on Alexa.
-The toolbar user base was heavily skewed toward webmasters and South Korean users, making rankings meaningless for everyone else.
-Amazon shut it down in 2022 after years of declining relevance.
+A global ranking of every website, built mostly on data from a browser toolbar.
+Google's Director of Research Peter Norvig showed how broken that was.
+His site got twice the pageviews of Matt Cutts' site, yet Alexa ranked it 25 times lower.
+The toolbar crowd was mostly webmasters and South Korean users, so the ranking meant nothing for everyone else.
+Amazon pulled the plug in 2022 after years of fading relevance.

 Facebook Video Metrics (2015-2018).
-Facebook overestimated video viewing times by 150-900%.
-Internal documents showed engineers knew about the error for over a year before disclosure.
-Trusting these numbers, major media companies pivoted to video, laid off writers, and restructured entire organizations.
+Facebook overstated how long people watched videos by 150-900%.
+Internal documents later showed engineers knew about the error for over a year before they said anything.
+Whole media companies believed those numbers and pivoted to video.
+They laid off writers and restructured.
 Vice, Mic, MTV News, Fox Sports, and Mashable all gutted their editorial teams.
-Reuters Institute data showed users spent only 2.5% of visit time on video pages.
+Then Reuters Institute data showed people spent only 2.5% of their visit on video pages.
 Facebook settled for $40 million.
+Real people lost real jobs over a faulty number.

 Domain Authority (2004-present).
-Still alive.
+Still here.
 Still explains 0.1% of ranking variance.
-Still spawning an entire industry of link buying.
+Still feeding a whole industry of link buying.
 Google still doesn't use it.
-The pattern refuses to die because the metric is useful to the people selling services around it.
+The pattern won't die, because the number is useful to the people selling services around it.

-The through-line is always the same.
-A proprietary score that's easy to track, hard to verify, and impossible to tie to revenue.
-The people who benefit most are the people selling the tracking tool.
+The through-line never changes.
+A proprietary score that's easy to track, hard to check, and impossible to tie to revenue.
+And the people who win most are the people selling the tracker.

 The 190:1 gap